yuyan-z/Chinese-Grammatical-Error-Correction-System/README.md

 ## Introduction
 Grammatical Error Correction (GEC) is an important Natural Language Processing task, which aims to detect and correct errors in text, such as spelling, grammar and punctuation.

-English GEC techniques started early in the 1960s.
-It mainly focuses on words, and errors can be divided into two categories: first,
+English GEC techniques started early in the 1960s and developed rapidly.
+It mainly focuses on words.
+There are two main types of error:
 - Non-word error.
 The word does not exist, for example, "bag" is misspelled as "bga".
 - Real word error.
 The word exists but does not fit the context, for example, 'bag' is misspelled as 'bad'.
 Real word error is a contextual error related to grammar and semantics, and is a major challenge in text correction.

+The development of Chinese GEC techniques is relatively late beginning in the early 1990s.
+The characteristics of Chinese make the GEC task more difficult than that of English: The grammatical semantics of Chinese are more flexible and difficult to define by rules; There are no separators between Chinese words and an automatic word separation process must be defined; Wrong words may affect the effect of word separation, further increasing the difficulty.

 This project studies Chinese GEC algorithms and develops a Text Error Correction System.